GabrielNakamura/Diversification-assembly/README.md

 ### output:

-Ecoregion.per.node = a matrix object; lines containig the nodes and the colums the species.
-Each cell present the Ecorregion that each ancestor of the species i was found;
+Ecoregion.per.node = a matrix object. lines containig the nodes and the colums the species.
+Each cell present the Ecorregion that each ancestral of species i was found;

 Diversification.Assembly_Jetz = numeric.
-Biome Diversification values calculated according to a modifyied version of Jetz's metric of diversification to account only for local diversification;
+Biome Diversification values calculated according to a modifyied version of Jetz's metric of diversification;

+JetzTotalComm_mean = numeric.
+A vector containing mean values of total diversification calculated as harmonic mean of Jetz diversification for each row of matrix W;

+JetzLocalComm_mean = numeric.
+A vector containing mean values of local diversification calculated as the portion of harmonic mean of total Jetz diversification for each row of matrix W;

+JetzLocalSpp_mean = numeric.
+A vector containing mean values of local species diversification calculated as the portion total diverfication of each species;

 Diversification.Assembly_Freck =  numeric.
-Biome Diversification values calculated according to a modifyied version of Freckleton's metric of diversification to account only for local diversification;
+Biome Diversification values calculated according to a modifyied version of Freckleton's metric of diversification;

 Diversification_total = matrix.
 Diversification values calculate for species according to Jetz and Freckleton metrics.

-PD_local = PD metric calculated as the proportion of PD inside the biome;

-PD_total = original PD metric;

-age_arrival = age of arrival of the most ancient ancestor in the biome that the actual species occupy.